-- Review over kidding with older youth. - Have youth create poster projects/presentations on select topics about pygmy goats, allows for information to be shared amongst youth. - Refer youth to several National Pygmy Goat Association shows throughout Northern California that youth may attend.
+- Review over kidding with youth. - Have youth create poster projects/presentations on select topics about goats, allows for information to be shared amongst youth.
+These projects/presentation may also be used, with pre-approval from the Project Leader, for a meeting make-up. - Refer youth to several National Goat Association shows throughout Northern California that youth may attend.
 These meetings may be used as make-up project meetings.